Concordium/concordium-base/smart-contracts/docs/src/general/introduction.rst

     The code which is on chain is referred to as the *smart contract*.

-To use a smart contract, one must first create an *instance* of it, which invokes an ``init`` message defined as part of the smart contract, setting the initial state of that instance.
+To use a smart contract, one must first create an *instance* of it, which invokes an ``init``-function defined as part of the smart contract, setting the initial state of that instance.
-This instance is given an address, which is used by users and other smart contract instances to invoke different ``receive`` messages also defined in the smart contract.
+This instance is given an address, which is used by users and other smart contract instances to invoke different ``receive``-function also defined in the smart contract.

 Since a smart contract instance can receive, hold and send GTU tokens, it also